-It was at the the end of a day-long retail sales training program I was conducting with a group when one of the owners piped up, "What we need are some gay guys to sell our merchandise."
+At the end of a day-long retail sales training program I was conducting with a group, one of the owners piped up, "What we need are some gay guys to sell our merchandise."
 I asked, "Why specifically gay men?"

-Of course, for various reasons like EEOC commissions and how a sign would look in a shop window, we all know this isn't practical.
-And not all gay people are that personable - just like straight people.
+Of course, we all know this isn't practical for various reasons like EEOC commissions and how a sign would look in a shop window.
+And not all gay people are that personable, stylish, or fun - just like straight people.

-Expressives tend to be extroverts who occasionally tend to make their private business public and sharing information without boundaries.
+Expressives tend to be extroverts who occasionally tend to make their private business public and share information without boundaries.

-An opposite of the Analytical, the Expressive is the Grasshopper living for today.
-Expressives worry about being like everybody else instead of being recognized for their uniqueness.
+An opposite of the Analytical, the Expressive is the grasshopper living for today.
+Expressives worry about being seen like everybody else instead of recognized for their uniqueness.
 Again, their enthusiasm and energy are the spark plugs for your team.
-Their showiness can be compared to a Peacock.
+Their showiness can be compared to a peacock.

-Their enthusiasm can make them feel a bit invincible at times; and can overwhelm Analyticals who want just the facts.
+Their enthusiasm can sometimes make them feel invincible and can overwhelm Analyticals who want just the facts.

 Their natural enthusiasm can also inflate products’ benefits without devoting time to adequately explaining why.